A Mysterious Black Spot Offers Clues to a Doomed Explorer’s Last Moments

 The journal was taken to the Royal Library in Copenhagen, where, in 1993, a reader removed (without permission) a tiny black spot beneath Brønlund’s signature with a pocketknife, according to the study.
 The material, described as having a “fine fibrous and twined structure,” was submitted to the National Museum of Denmark, where Rasmussen worked at the time.
 “We couldn’t figure out what it was—we didn’t have the technology to do it then,” he recalls.

 Twenty-five years later, in 2018, he tried again.
-Because the amount of material left was so miniscule—roughly half the size of a grain of rice—the researchers had to use advanced machinery at CERN in Switzerland, among other techniques, to analyze it, Rasmussen says.
+Because the amount of material left was so minuscule—roughly half the size of a grain of rice—the researchers had to use advanced machinery at CERN in Switzerland, among other techniques, to analyze it, Rasmussen says.

 The results indicate that the black material is likely mostly charred natural rubber—perhaps a rubber gasket or waterproof fabric that Brønlund somehow burned while trying to preheat his stove with other materials, the study concludes.
 (Though Brønlund still had petroleum, it would have gelled in the extreme cold, requiring initial heat to liquefy it, says Rasmussen.)
 This would have been a difficult task, given his extreme cold, hunger, and fatigue.
 Traces of fish or animal fat and vegetable oil suggest what Brønlund might have been attempting to use as fuel.
 The analysis also indicated the presence of feces.